jabarhabashi1/Optimization/README.md

 For best results, hybridizing these algorithms with domain-specific knowledge or combining them (e.g., GA + PSO) is a common strategy in solving highly complex problems.

-Let me know if you'd like code examples or further elaboration!